 The funds that we approved were used by AB&D to help cover the packaging, labelling and delivery costs associated with a couple of new purchase orders.

-“We received an order from a leading food and beverage importer in Sweden,” says Dylan, “and we expect further orders to come through from them, as we have two products listed with the government-owned liquor stores.”
+“We received an order from a leading food and beverage importer in Sweden,” said Dylan, “and we expect further orders to come through from them, as we have two products listed with the government-owned liquor stores.
+The second order was from a national liquor importer in Canada.

-“Efic’s Small Business Export Loan allowed us to keep fulfilling orders for wine that we’ve produced, ensuring we enhance our reputation through keeping up with the interest we’re receiving from overseas.”
+“Efic’s Small Business Export Loan allowed us to keep fulfilling orders for wine that we’ve produced, ensuring we enhance our reputation through keeping up with the interest we’re receiving from overseas,” said Dylan.

 Onwards and upwards